islamicity24/AmazonCity/Mod 14/Guided Lab.md

-Connect to the On-Prem Linux Server instance.
+38. Connect to the On-Prem Linux Server instance.

- Microsoft Windows users
+** For Microsoft Windows users**
  These instructions are specifically for Microsoft Windows users.
 If you are using macOS or Linux, skip to the next section.